Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 Non touristy things to do in Rome like a local

-Do you want to find out what are the 10 things to do in Rome to experience the city like a local?
+Curious to find out what are the best things to do in Rome like a local?

-Just read our suggestions to discover the belvedere with the most romantic view, the sports events loved by the locals and the delicious tradition that makes the Romans queue at night.
+Just follow our suggestions to discover the most romantic belvedere, thrilling sports events loved by football fans, and a delicious tradition that makes Romans queue up at night.

-Don’t forget to take advantage of our Visit Rome Pass, the tourist pass that allows you to access more than 50 attractions in Rome for free or with significant discounts, and also provides substantial benefits for transportation.
+Don’t forget to take advantage of our Visit Rome Pass, the ultimate tourist pass that grants free or discounted access to over 50 attractions across the city, plus exclusive benefits for transportation.

 Get your Visit Rome Pass and explore Rome like a local❯Rome like a local: the podcast